Classical & Ancient Near Eastern Studies

-Classical & Ancient Near Eastern Studies (CANES) encompasses the art, history and literature of ancient Greece, Italy and the Middle East.
+Classical & Ancient Near Eastern Studies (CANES) encompasses the art, history and literature of ancient Greece, ancient Italy and the ancient Middle East.
 This discipline is the oldest and most central of all the humanities and at one time constituted the basic liberal arts education.
 Studies in the classics can lead to careers in teaching, history, archaeology, publishing, museum work and more.

 Offering a major and a minor option, as well as a combined BA/MA degree program in CANES and Museum Studies, the CANES program provides students with a greater understanding of the modern world by concentrating on the sources and values of Western civilization.
 We offer small classes, a well-rounded curriculum and opportunities for departmental prizes.
 Students are also encouraged to join our local Eti Sigma Phi honor society chapter and our active Classics and Archaeology Club.
 Coursework frequently integrates local institutions such as the Library of Congress, Smithsonian museums, Archaeological Institute of America, Washington Classical Society and Dumbarton Oaks Museum.

 CANES Tracks and Philosophy

 Our curriculum strengthens a student's ability to communicate, reason and comprehend the structure and culture of ancient and modern societies.
 Students work through the ideas of ancient thinkers, study ancient history on the Acropolis in Athens, learn about the rise and fall of the Roman Empire and follow the stories of the gods in mythology.

 Ancient history courses in CANES encompass both cultural and social scientific approaches to the understanding of human experiences of early times.

 Greek and Latin Language Courses